enter search term and/or author name

 As explained in the Editorial Charter, ACM Transactions on Graphics publishes papers of significant and lasting value in all areas of computer graphics, broadly construed.

 TOG accepts manuscript submissions in these categories:

 The ACM Publications Policies page addresses issues of plagiarism, copyrights, simultaneous submissions, etc.

 The new ACM Author Representations Policy can be found at: http://www.acm.org/publications/policies/author_representations.

 Information regarding use of third-party material can be found at: http://www.acm.org/publications/third-party-material

-Because TOG has page count constraints, authors are encouraged to keep the presentation concise.
-For instance, figures and tables should be formatted to span only a single column rather than both columns if possible.
-Also, it may be appropriate to place content in supplementary electronic material that accompanies the submission.
+Authors are encouraged to keep the presentation concise.
+It may be appropriate to place content in supplementary electronic material that accompanies the submission.
 Such supplementary material is made available with the paper in the ACM Digital Library after the paper is published.